Seongsu Bridge disaster: Collapse

 On October 20, 1994, at 9:30 p.m.
 KST the evening before the collapse, workers for the Seoul Metropolitan Government laid a small steel plate onto a seam on the bridge, 50 m away from the site of the eventual collapse, to cover up a large gap that had formed at the joint.
 Repairs for the bridge had been scheduled for that day but were postponed due to bad weather.

 On Friday, October 21, at 6:00 a.m., drivers filed a report after seeing cracks in the bridge, but the city government dismissed the reports, saying that the crack had been repaired through the installation of the steel plate.

-At 7:38 a.m., at the beginning of the morning rush hour, a 48 m span on the north side of the Seongsu Bridge suddenly gave way into the Han River 20 m below.
+At 7:38 a.m., during the beginning of the morning rush hour, a 48 m span on the north side of the Seongsu Bridge suddenly gave way into the Han River 20 m below.
 Survivors of the collapse compared the sound of the collapse to thunder.
 Traffic was flowing at a speed of 40 km/h, and a total of six vehicles were involved in the incident, including a police van and a commuter bus carrying 31 occupants.
-The police van carried 11 police and auxiliary police officers, that were selected as model officers for Police Day celebrations that day.
+The police van carried 11 police and auxiliary police officers who were selected as model officers for Police Day celebrations that day.
 Heavy rain the night before the collapse reportedly reduced the number of vehicles on the road at the time.
 The collapse sent two cars and the police van down with the bridge, while an additional two cars fell into the river.
 The Number 16 bus operated by the Hansung Transportation Company was traveling North from Seoul Grand Park to Beon-dong and had nearly crossed the span when the bridge collapsed.
 The collapse caused the rear of the bus to tilt over backwards and plummet onto its roof, crumpling to half its size.

 Victims

 Thirty-two people were killed in the disaster including 29 victims on the Number 16 bus, which held 31 people when it fell.
 Among the dead were the bus driver and nine students from the Muhak Girls' High School and the Muhak Girls' Middle School in the Haengdang neighborhood of Seongdong District.
 Two of the victims on the bus survived the fall, but died waiting for first responders.
 The victims were treated at six hospitals, including the National Police Hospital, while the 32 dead were enshrined at 15 hospitals throughout Seoul.
-Among the victims was 40-year-old Adele Aida, an undocumented immigrant from the Philippines, who was traveling to a meeting of Filipinos in Korea.
-Initial reports incorrectly reported over 40 deaths after police either mistakenly combined the list of the dead and the injured or doubled the number of deaths.
+Among the victims was Adele Aida, a 40-year-old undocumented immigrant from the Philippines who was traveling to a meeting of Filipinos in Korea.
+Initial reports incorrectly reported over 40 deaths after police reports mistakenly combined the list of the dead and the injured.